Office: SH 300

 • Mapping and monitoring land-use/land-cover (LULC) changes over time

-Marilyne teaches both graduate and undergraduate courses in environmental sustainability and geography.
+Marilyne teaches graduate courses in environmental sustainability.
 Some of these courses include:

 SSAS 5P03: Problem Solving in the Environment